Week 2 – 75 Anniversary – The Martyrdom of Country

 This wounded him deeply as he was even willing to give up his vocation as a priest in order to restore the sovereignty of Poland.
 The loss of Poland to the Nazis in World War II, therefore was nothing new to Kolbe.
 He had already experienced it as a child.
 Having lived under Russian rule, he had a Russian Passport, studied Russian in school, followed the Russian calendar and was told to think like a Russian.
 For a man who loved his Polish language, Culture, and Catholic heritage this was clearly a martyrdom.
 Not only was Maximilian willing to give up his vocation as a Franciscan and a priest to restore his beloved Poland, he was willing to give up his life.
 So at an early age, he was contemplating martyrdom.
 Not necessarily as a martyr for Christ but for Poland.
 The Immaculata was to later take his desire to be a martyr for Poland and turn it into one for Christ!

 Imagine your country no longer existed.
 That it had been conquered not by friends but by a hostile enemy.
 Signs begin to appear in a foreign

 language.
-News reports and news papers are now being reported in a different language.
-Your religion, culture, language and traditions are now being changed, oppressed, persecuted and even wiped out.
+News reports and newspapers are now being reported in a different language.
+Your religion, culture, language, and traditions are now being changed, oppressed, persecuted and even wiped out.
 This is the initial martyrdom that Kolbe experienced.
-It is also a martyrdom that many people experience in the world today as a result of war, genocide and terrorism.
+It is also a martyrdom that many people experience in the world today as a result of war, genocide, and terrorism.
 Each person, each nation, each culture, each race, each religion deserves respect and dignity.
-May the initial martyrdom of Maximilan who lived at a time when this was not possible remind and awaken all peoples to the suffering of others who are experiencing this martyrdom today.
+May the initial martyrdom of Maximilian who lived at a time when this was not possible remind and awaken all peoples to the suffering of others who are experiencing this martyrdom today.
 Take time to reflect upon who and where in the world this type of martyrdom is taking place and pray for them, speak for them, do penance for them to ease their suffering and pain.

 Meditations and Questions